 If you're looking to refinance your student loans or thinking about applying for new student loans, I recommend looking into Credible.
 Credible lets you compare personalized loan offers from many different lenders, and this allows you to choose the best one for your situation.

-And this is because Credible’s platform is similar to the way Expedia works for finding flights- with Credible, you simply search the available rates to find the best student loan rate for you.
+Credible’s platform is similar to the way Expedia works for finding flights- with Credible, you simply search the available rates to find the best student loan rate for you.